-The material is divided into five webpages: (1)
+The material is divided into five webpages

-(2) information extracted from Marine-Guardia documents;
+relations; (2) information extracted from Marine-Guardia

-testimonies; and (5) published materials and other
+IES testimonies; and (5) published materials and other

 sources.
 The sixth icon above takes you back to

-and functionally illiterate, Pedrón showed an
+large and thick in physique, and functionally illiterate, Pedrón showed an

-unparalleled ability to elude his pursuers.
-From
+unparalleled ability to elude his pursuers and wage a

 the beginning to the end of the war, and despite